 About our Mohs surgeon:

-Catherine H. Balestra, MD, FAAD, is a board certified dermatologist who is especially skilled in Mohs micrographic surgery.
+Catherine H. Balestra, MD, FAAD, is a board certified dermatologist who is especially skilled in and board certified in Mohs micrographic surgery.
 She attended Princeton University for her undergraduate training and attended medical school at the University of Miami School of Medicine.
 She completed her dermatology residency at the University of Miami Department of Dermatology and Cutaneous Surgery.
 She has been a Fellow of the American Society for Mohs Surgery since 2008.

 What to expect on the day of Mohs surgery at Premier Dermatology, MD: